-Interview with David Goldblatt, historian, sociologist, journalist, broadcaster and lecturer of the FC Barcelona Master in Football Business by Johan Cruyff Institute
+Interview with David Goldblatt, historian, sociologist, journalist, broadcaster and lecturer of the Master in Football Business in partnership with FC Barcelona

 David Goldblatt was born in north London in 1965 and inherited being a fan of Tottenham Hotspurs from his father and grandfather.
 He was the kind of kid who created graphs and charts of Spurs league position on his bedroom wall.
 Fast forward to 2002, and that kind of obsession turned into the World Football Yearbook – a 750-page infographic encyclopedia of world football published in nine languages.
 He quit his job as lecturer in politics at the Open University and applied the same thinking to his research into social theory and globalization … The Ball is Round: A Global History of Football was born, then written and finally published in 2006.
 He has been in the same groove ever since.